OpenDiS/OpenDiS/doc/tutorials/frank_read_src/frank_read_src_by_python.md

 ```
 representing all the edges in the dislocation graph that denote the connection between nodes.

-One can export the data that stores the information of this graph:
+One can export the data that stores the information in this graph:
 ```python
 net.G.export_data()
 ```